 Reference books are consulted for general information and facts.
 The information in them is typically arranged in a very specific way.
 For example, in dictionaries and encyclopedias, entries are presented alphabetically.
 Reference books are intended to be consulted, not read cover to cover.

 One example of a type of reference book is the encyclopedia.
 Encyclopedias provide short overviews of specific topics within a certain area of study.
-Some encyclopedias, such as Encyclopedia Britannica, World Book Encyclopedia, and Wikipedia, provide summaries on all areas of knowledge.
+Some encyclopedias, such as Encyclopedia Britannica, Oxford reference online premium, and Wikipedia, provide summaries on all areas of knowledge.

 These are books that are written for a general, non-academic audience and are considered "popular".
 Academics may read and study these books, but they are written to entertain and inform readers of all levels and educational backgrounds.
 These books can be fiction or non-fiction.